bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 In this challenge, create a web page that presents a styled list of characters obtained from an API.
 Being able to render out data to a web page is a large part of what JavaScript developers do, this challenge assesses your ability to achieve such a task.

-In meeting the minimum viable product (MVP) specifications listed below, your project might look similar to the solution examples below:
+In meeting the minimum viable product (MVP) specifications listed below, your project might look somewhat similar to the solution examples below:

 [Example](https://tk-assets.lambdaschool.com/b011a132-0916-4ed2-8955-14192de03a75_sample-screenshot.png)